10 Things to Know about Camille Claudel

 Her compositions were daring and her use of complicated materials like onyx marble set her apart as an artist.
 She experimented with combining materials like marble and bronze which led her to gaining financial support from the Countess of Maigret.
 Claudel’s works utilised concepts from Art Nouveau and Ukiyo-e Japanese prints, resulting in incredibly original art.

 #8 Her sculptures are now worth millions

 During an auction in 2017, 20 sculptures of various materials (bronze, clay, plaster and terra-cotta) sold for for a combined total of €3.6 million, three times the estimated total.
 The works originally belonged to her sister, Louise Claudel, and were assigned to the auction by Claudel’s family.
-The Abandonment was bought for a staggering €1.2 million, The Little Chatelaine sold for €492,000 and Study II for Sakuntala broke records for a terra cotta piece by Claudel, pre-empted by the Musée d’Orsay for an incredible €467,800.
+The Abandonment was bought for a staggering €1.2 million, The Little Chatelaine sold for €492,000 and Study II for Sakuntala broke records for a terra cotta piece by Claudel.
+It was pre-empted by the Musée d’Orsay for an incredible €467,800.

 #9 Despite her wealthy background she died in poverty